Fish. Photo. Travel

 Instructors: Bryan Gregson and Jim Klug

-- Daily classes, seminars, and photo instruction for all five days
+- Daily (evening) photo critique for all participants

 Package Does Not Include:

 - Gratuities for fishing guides and lodge staff